Five 9s Availability: What Does It Mean?

 • Offering strategic redundancies to ensure there are no single points of failure that could cause extended outages.

 The value of five nines uptime is not so much about the promise of only five minutes of downtime, but instead about illustrating a vendor's excellence at offering reliable, resilient cloud services.
 As businesses turn to the cloud for mission-critical applications and disaster recovery solutions, they need a high level confidence in service provider capabilities.
-This is where 99.999 percent uptime becomes invaluable.
+This is where 99.999% uptime becomes invaluable.

 Microsoft Teams Calling Services